-The Academy trust has a Director induction policy available from the Clerk to the Directors.
-This is given to all new Governors, Directors as part of their welcome to the Trust.
+The Academy trust has a Director induction policy available from the Governance Professional to the Directors.
+This is given to all new Governors and Directors as part of their welcome to the Trust.

 The training and induction provided for new Directors will depend upon their existing experience but would always include a tour of the academy trust and a chance to meet staff and pupils.
 All Directors are provided with copies of documents that they will need to undertake their role as Directors.
 As there are normally only two or three new Directors a year, induction tends to be done informally and is tailored specifically to the individual based on their prior experience of governance.
 Where necessary, a Director Mentor is allocated to provide personalised support to newly appointed Directors.
-Advantage is taken of specific courses offered by the Local Authority and other bodies where appropriate.
+The Trust offers internal induction training for new governors and directors thus ensuring that they have trust specific understanding of their roles and responsibilities